Eremophila annosicaulis: Description

 Eremophila annosicaulis is a low shrub which grows to a height of about 0.8 m.
 Older specimens are weathered looking, twisted with a deeply grooved trunk is about 200 mm long, giving the appearance of a number of narrower stems.
 At the top of the trunk a number of branches separate, each very rough due to the remains of the leaf bases and is densely covered with many glandular hairs.
 The leaves are arranged in a tight spiral near the ends of the branches and are 4-11 mm long and 0.7-1 mm wide.
 They are linear in shape, almost circular in cross section and are covered with many glandular hairs.

 The flowers are borne singly in leaf axils on stalks 10-27 mm long.
 There are 5 lance-shaped green or purple sepals about 13-18 mm long and which are covered with many glandular hairs.
 There are 5 petals joined at their bases to form a tube.
 The petals are 12-20 mm long and are lilac in colour.
 The inside of the tube is white with purplish spots.
 The outside of the tube and lobes are hairy and the inside of the tube is also very hairy.
 There are four stamens which do not extend beyond the end of the tube.
 Flowers appear from June to September and are followed by fruit which are dry, oval shaped and about 5-8.5 mm long.

 Taxonomy and naming

 The species was first formally described by Robert Chinnock in 2007 as Eremophila annosocaule and the description was published in Eremophila and allied genera : a monograph of the plant family Myoporaceae.
 The type specimen was collected by Chinnock near the turnoff to the Mount Morgans Gold Mine.
-In 2007 the name was changed to Eremophila annosicaulis.
-The specific epithet (annosicaulis) means "long-lived stem", referring to the very old, weathered stems of the type specimen and characteristic of this species.
+According to Chinnock, the specific epithet is derived from the Latin annoso-, 'old', 'aged', and caule, 'stem', referring to the very old, weathered stems of the type specimen and characteristic of this species.
+The word for 'stem' in classical and botanical Latin is caulis.
+In 2007 the name of the species was changed from Eremophila annosocaulis to Eremophila annosicaulis.